 (D) Upon leaving shipyard, lay-up, or tie-up status the entire Southwest Supplemental Agreement shall apply except that Southeast Rule 17 and Rule 25 shall apply until the end of the pay period in which the vessel enters revenue service.

 RULE 17 - PAY PLAN

-17.01 Integrate into Appendix A.
+17.01 Integrate into Wage tables are listed in Appendix A.

 RULE 18 - HOURS